CSNG-MFF/mozaik/README.rst

         pytest -s

 Due to the impossibility of using more than 2 cores in Github actions, the test :code:`test_mozaik_rng_mpi7` invoking 7 MPI processes cannot be ran there.
-It is therefore the responsibility of the contributor to run it locally, by following these steps:
+It is therefore the responsibility of the contributor to run it locally before pushing changes, by following these steps:

     - Modify the sbatch_test_RNG_MPI7.sh sbatch script to include your virtual environment after the :code:`source` command.